 Construction Trades Schools in Connecticut

-In terms of popularity, Construction Trades is the 6th most popular major in the state out of a total 7 majors commonly available.
+In this state, Construction Trades is the 6th most popular major out of a total 7 majors commonly available.

 In Connecticut, a construction trades major is more popular with men than with women.

 The racial distribution of construction trades majors in Connecticut is as follows:

 - Black or African American: 13.5%

 - Non-Resident Alien: 0.0%

 Jobs for Construction Trades Grads in Connecticut

 51,720 people in the state and 5,877,640 in the nation are employed in jobs related to construction trades.

 In this state, construction trades grads earn an average of $55,560.
 Nationwide, they make an average of $47,630.